hackpurrin/hackpurrin/README.md

 - ⚡ Fun fact: ...
 -->

 I'm just an ordinary gamer who wants to learn Java, and I.T skills.
 I am already really skilled with the computer, but wish to learn more and more!
 I know some Python, and can code in HTML and CSS.
 Not very skilled in JavaScript lol.
-I usally play Minecraft, COD, and Half-Life.
+I usually play Minecraft and Half-Life.